A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Analysis of the Effectiveness of TLF in Some Challenging Situations

 \subsection{Handling Datasets with Missing Values}

 Similar to SHDA~\cite{sukhija2019supervised} and ARTL~\cite{long2014adaptation}, in TLF we consider the datasets without missing values.
-However, in some real applications, due to many reasons datasets may contain missing values~\cite{grahman2013simi}.
+However, in some real applications, due to many reasons datasets may contain missing values~\cite{rahman2013missing}.
 In RF~\cite{breiman2001random}, missing values are dealt by either (i) using an approach called SRD that simply deletes the records having missing values, or (ii) by imputing missing values with the attribute mean (for numerical) or mode (for categorical) values.
-If a dataset contains missing values, we suggest to (i) impute the missing values by using a state-of-the-art technique such as SiMI~\cite{grahman2013simi}, and (ii) consider the imputed dataset as input to TLF.
+If a dataset contains missing values, we suggest to (i) impute the missing values by using a state-of-the-art technique such as SiMI~\cite{rahman2013missing} or DMI\footnote{An implementation of DMI is publicly available in WEKA~\cite{witten2016data}}~\cite{rahman2011decision}, and (ii) consider the imputed dataset as input to TLF.

 We examine the effectiveness of TLF in handling missing values on PIE and OC datasets as shown in Fig.~\ref{fig:tlf_missing_values}.
-For PIE dataset, we artificially create missing values in all source and target datasets.
-The missing values are created randomly with 5 missing ratios: 10\%, 20\%, 30\%, 40\% and 50\%, where x\% missing ratio means x\% of the total records of a dataset have contained one or more missing values.
-For example, if a dataset has 100 records then a missing ratio of 50\% means that 50 records (out of 100) have at least one missing value.
+For PIE dataset, we artificially create missing values in all source and target datasets in MTDS scenario.
+The missing values are created randomly with 5 missing ratios: 10\%, 20\%, 30\%, 40\% and 50\%, where x\% missing ratio means x\% of the total records of a dataset have one or more missing values.
 The records are chosen randomly.
 Once a record is selected, y\% of total attribute values of the record are randomly made missing.
 The value of y is chosen randomly between 1 and 50.
-For example, if the value of y is 10 and the dataset has 100 attributes then 10 attribute values of the records are randomly made missing.